-Year 1 (Purchase Year) installs: Characterized using assumptions provided above or evaluated

-Year 2 and 3 installs: Characterized using delta watts assumption and hours of use from the
+Year 1 (Purchase Year) installs: Characterized using assumptions provided above or evaluated assumptions if available.
+Year 2 and 3 installs: Characterized using delta watts assumption and hours of use from the Install Year i.e. the actual deemed (or evaluated if available) assumptions active in Year 2 and 3 should be applied.
+The NTG factor for the Purchase Year should be applied.

-88 Except where noted, based on lighting logger study conducted as part of the PY5/PY6 ComEd Residential Lighting Program evaluation.
+78 Except where noted, based on lighting logger study conducted as part of the PY5/PY6 ComEd Residential Lighting Program evaluation.
 Direct Install value excludes all logged bulbs installed in closets.

-89 Based on secondary research conducted as part of the PY5/PY6 ComEd Residential Lighting Program evaluation.
+79 Based on secondary research conducted as part of the PY5/PY6 ComEd Residential Lighting Program evaluation.

-90 Assumes 5% exterior lighting, based on PYPY5/PY6 ComEd Residential Lighting Program evaluation.
+80 Assumes 5% exterior lighting, based on PYPY5/PY6 ComEd Residential Lighting Program evaluation.

-91 The value is estimated at 1.06 (calculated as 1 + (0.66(0.27 / 2.8)).
+81 The value is estimated at 1.06 (calculated as 1 + (0.66(0.27 / 2.8)).
 Based on cooling loads decreasing by 27% of the lighting savings (average result from REMRate modeling of several different configurations and IL locations of homes), assuming typical cooling system operating efficiency of 2.8 COP (starting from standard assumption of SEER 10.5 central AC unit, converted to 9.5 EER using algorithm (-0.02 SEER2) + (1.12 SEER) (from Wassmer, M. (2003).
 A Component-Based Model for Residential Air Conditioner and Heat Pump Energy Calculations.
-Masters Thesis, University of Colorado at Boulder), converted to COP = EER/3.412 = 2.8COP) and 66% of homes in Illinois having central cooling ("Table HC7.9 Air Conditioning in Homes in Midwest Region, Divisions, and States, 2009 from Energy Information Administration", 2009 Residential Energy Consumption Survey) 92 As above but using estimate of 45% of multi family buildings in Illinois having central cooling (based on data from "Table HC7.1 Air Conditioning in U.S. Homes, By Housing Unit Type, 2009" which is for the whole of the US, scaled to IL air conditioning prevalence compared to US average)
+Masters Thesis, University of Colorado at Boulder), converted to COP = EER/3.412 = 2.8COP) and 66% of homes in Illinois having central cooling ("Table HC7.9 Air Conditioning in Homes in Midwest Region, Divisions, and States, 2009 from Energy Information Administration", 2009 Residential Energy Consumption Survey) 82 As above but using estimate of 45% of multi family buildings in Illinois having central cooling (based on data from "Table HC7.1 Air Conditioning in U.S. Homes, By Housing Unit Type, 2009" which is for the whole of the US, scaled to IL air conditioning prevalence compared to US average)